wangonya/wangonya.com/content/about.md

 Sometimes I [write][blog] about stuff I've learned, personal projects, and anything else I find interesting.

-Other times, I [read][reading].
-I've read a lot of books but I've never been keen on keeping a record.
-I decided to start keeping this record on `2023-08-14`, so everything on that page is as from this date.

-When I want to read something other than books, I like browsing the web - the old fashioned way (rss and whatnot).
-I keep a list of my favorite websites and articles [here][links].

-The fastest way to reach me is through [email][email].

-You may also be interested in viewing my [Github][github] and [LinkedIn][linkedin] profiles.

-You can subscribe to this site via [rss][rss].

 [resume]: /resume
 [blog]: /blog
-[reading]: /reading
-[links]: /links
-[email]: mailto:kwangonya@gmail.com
-[rss]: /blog/index.xml
 [jenga]: https://jenga-agency.com/
 [artefact]: https://www.artefact.com/
 [github]: https://github.com/wangonya